 Abstract

 In light of the world's expanding population, sustainable agriculture is becoming more and more important for maintaining environmental health and food security.
 Micronutrients like iron, zinc, manganese, and copper are among the essential elements of plant nutrition and are essential for improving crop yield, food quality, and plant health.
-Micronutrient deficiencies can result in severe decreases in agricultural productivity, increased susceptibility to disease, and poor nutritional quality of food crops, with additional health consequences for humans, even though they are necessary in trace amounts.
-The physiological roles of micronutrients, their significance in plant systems, and the intricate relationships between them in the soil environment are all covered in this chapter.
+Micronutrient deficiencies can result in severe decrease in agricultural productivity, increased susceptibility to diseases, and poor nutritional quality of food crops, with additional health consequences for humans, even though they are necessary in trace amounts.
+The physiological roles of micronutrients, their significance in plant systems, and the intricate relationships between them in the soil environment are all covered in thisreview.
 It looks at cutting-edge, environmentally friendly methods of managing micronutrients, such as integrated nutrient management, soil testing, biofortification, and precision agriculture technologies.
 We can improve soil fertility, boost crop resilience, and advance food security by deepening our understanding of micronutrient dynamics and putting best management practices into practice.
 This will ultimately support sustainable agricultural systems and the general economic viability of farmers around the world.
 To promote these methods and guarantee long-term agricultural sustainability, future studies and legislative assistance are crucial.

 Keywords: soil fertility, soil testing, micronutrients, sustainable agriculture, and deficiency.
 Introduction To guarantee food security, environmental health, and economic viability, sustainable agriculture is an essential strategy (Tilman et al., 2002).
 The demand for food production is rising along with the world's population, so it is critical to implement farming methods that increase productivity without endangering natural resources.
-Maintaining ideal soil health and plant nutrition is a crucial component of sustainable agriculture, as it is essential to long-term agricultural productivity and ecological balance.
+Maintaining ideal soil health and plant nutrition is a crucial component of sustainable agriculture, as it is essential for long-term agricultural productivity and ecological balance.

 Despite having a major influence on crop yield, plant health, and food quality, micronutrients are frequently disregarded as crucial elements of plant nutrition.
 Micronutrients are needed in trace amounts, in contrast to macronutrients like potassium (K), phosphorus (P), and nitrogen (N), which are needed in large quantities.
 Nonetheless, their existence is essential for plant stress tolerance, metabolic processes, and enzymatic activities (Alloway, 2008).
 Micronutrient imbalances or deficiencies can result in poor crop productivity, heightened disease susceptibility, and subpar food crop nutrition, all of which can have an impact on the health of people and animals.